Apply to Be a TNR Web Intern!

-**We are now accepting applications for our winter internships.
-Please apply by December 10, 2010.**

-The New Republic Online is looking for college students and recent graduates for its winter 2010 Web internship program.
+The New Republic Online is looking for college students and recent graduates for its summer 2011 Web internship program.
 Internships are unpaid but offer substantial experience in the production of a daily online publication.
 Interns must be able to work in our Washington, D.C. office.
 Responsibilities include:

 - Writing articles and blog posts, and helping to create multimedia content